MAAP-Project/gedi-subsetter/README.md

 Alternatively, you can make your own GeoJSON file for your AOI and place it within your public bucket within the ADE.
-Based upon where you place your GeoJSON file, you can construct a URL to specify for the a job's `aoi` input.
+Based upon where you place your GeoJSON file, you can construct a URL to specify for a job's `aoi` input.

 Specifically, you should place your GeoJSON file at a location of the following form within the ADE (where `path/to/aio.geojson` can be any path and filename